naasif08/juno/README.md

 # JUNO

-JUNO (Java Unified Native Operation) is a lightweight Java framework to write microcontroller programs using familiar `setup()` and `loop()` methods.
-Currently it targets ESP32 with plans to support other MCUs.
+JUNO (Java Unified Native Operation) is a lightweight Java framework to write microcontroller programs using the familiar `setup()` and `loop()` style.
+Currently targeting ESP32, with plans to support other MCUs.

 ## Features

 - Write embedded code in Java
+- Familiar Arduino-like programming model
-- Supports ESP32
+- Supports ESP32 microcontrollers
 - Simple CLI tools for flashing and monitoring

+## License

+MIT License.
+See [LICENSE](LICENSE) for details.

+---

+Created by Abdullah Nasif